Chapter One

 ‘There.
 See?’ she said, pointing.
 ‘The little yellow rock.’

-‘It just looks like a rock,’ I said, but I kept looking at it.
+‘It’s just a rock,’ I said.
 The glare of light from the tracks caught the yellow glow of the rock.
-I wiped sweat from my forehead, brackish and oily, exhaust fumes made the atmosphere heavier and heavier.
+I wiped sweat from my forehead, brackish and oily.
+Exhaust fumes made the atmosphere heavier and heavier.

 ‘What is it?’ she said.